aiafrasinei/sga/README.md

 minimal graphics
-(point, line, rectangle and colors) not very usefull, fun to see how different graphics api are designed
+(point, line, rectangle and colors) not very useful, fun to see how different graphics api are designed

 Implementations
 * X11